 The Chaplains take a joint ecumenical approach, working together wherever possible.
 As well as pastoral care of staff and students, the Chaplains co-ordinate collective worship at assemblies.
 The Chaplains make every effort to ensure that school worship is relevant to young people living in today’s world.
 Current events and issues are explored in the light of Scripture and brought into community prayer.
 Special assemblies are held to mark the principle Christian feasts (Christmas, Easter), significant days (Ash Wednesday, Remembrance, Harvest) or other special events (e.g. the beginning or end of school years; the death of a prominent figure, or member of the school community; important college anniversaries).
 Visiting speakers from other faith traditions are invited on occasion to share in assemblies and other aspects of school life, and attention is drawn to significant celebrations in other religious and cultural traditions.
 Assemblies can also be based on a secular theme.

-The College has a medical support which is based in the medical room.
+The College has a First Aid Team which is based in the medical room.
 This is a vital part of the Pastoral Care and welfare of students and is available from 9.00 am until 3.30 pm.
 Any student who feels unwell in school should ask permission from a member of staff to absent themselves from class and report to the medical room, accompanied by another student, if necessary.
 Staff members must sign the student’s learning planner.
-Medical Officer, Mr Beckett, will decide on the appropriate treatment and may contact a parent/guardian if necessary.
+A member of the First Aid Team will decide on the appropriate treatment and may contact a parent/carer if necessary.
 The medical room may also be used at the discretion of pastoral staff, as a place for a short period of ‘time out’ for those pupils who require this facility.